Ajaybhaskar-Athi/Devops_Notes/Cloud Computing Nptel/18_Security.md

 3. Modification
 4. Fabrication

 In the context of cybersecurity, the four types of attacks you've listed represent different methods through which attackers can compromise the integrity, confidentiality, and availability of data and systems.
-Here's a brief overview of each type:
+Here's a brief overview of each type

 ### 1. Interruption ( Attack on availability)